I Tip Hair Extensions: What Do You Need to Know?

 Common strand weights include 0.5g, 0.8g, and 1g.
 This is important because the same client may need a different number of strands depending on the strand weight.

-If you want to compare I Tip with heat-bonded methods, you may also review our U Tip hair extensions or flat tip hair extensions pages.
+If you want to compare I tip with heat-bonded methods, you can also review keratin hair extensions for K-tip, U-tip, and other pre-bonded product options.

 How Many I Tip Hair Extensions Do You Need?